-The earliest written records (i.e. history) were astronomical observations - Babylonians (~1600 B.C.) recorded position of planets, times of eclipses, etc. There is also evidence of interest in astronomical phenomenon from early Chinese, Central American and North European cultures such as Stonehenge, which is a big computer for calculating the position of planets and the Sun (i.e. when to have that big blowout Solstice thing)
+The earliest written records (i.e. history) were astronomical observations produced by the Babylonians (~1600 B.C.) who recorded positions of planets, times of eclipses, etc. There is also evidence of interest in astronomical phenomenon from early Chinese, Central American and North European cultures such as Stonehenge, which is a big computer for calculating the position of planets and the Sun (i.e. when to have that big blowout Solstice thing)

 About 1,000 years later, the ancient Greeks inherited astronomical records from the Babylonians and applied the data to construct a cosmological framework.
 Data was not just used for practical goals, such as navigation, but also to think of new experiments, the origin of what we call natural philosophers.

 The solution to retrograde motion was to use a system of circles on circles to explain the orbits of the planets called epicycles and deferents.
 The main orbit is the deferent, the smaller orbit is the epicycle.
 Although only one epicycle is shown in the figure below, over 28 were required to explain the actual orbits of the planets.

 We know from history that the great library at Alexandria burns in 272 AD, destroying a great deal of the astronomical data for the time.
 Roman culture collapses and we enter the Dark Ages.
 But, the Roman Catholic Church absorbs Aristotle's scientific methods and Ptolemy's model into its own doctrine.
 Thus, preserving the scientific method and Ptolemy's Solar System.
 Unfortunately, the geocentric model was accepted as doctrine and, therefore, was not subjected to the scientific method for hundreds of years.